Hjdskes/2048/doc/02-Sprint-Backlog.md

 08. Animate tile movement (let tiles glide to their new location)
 09. Animate tile merging with a bounce animation.
 10. Allow mocking of graphical elements for testing purposes.
+11. Refactor/redesign AssetLoader in order to make it work even when testing (by creating a headless launcher for example).
+12. Make use of .ttf instead of .fnt for drawing strings to fix uggly text drawing.
 11. Test (line) coverage >75%
 12. Prepare for submitting by checking if the project covers all requirements as defined in the file "Rubrics for Working Version".
 The aim is to reach examplary status in all subjects.